racacax/mmstatus_public/README.md

 #### nd_tk.txt and tk.txt files
 To configure in-game API, you need to get refresh token.
 Follow this tutorial to get it https://webservices.openplanet.dev/auth .

 Once done, you'll need to put it in the `nd_tk.txt` file.
-This file will be updated by the app because it keeps changing.
-If the app didn't run for a while, you might it to change it later.
+This file will be updated by the app regularly (on startup + twice a day) because it keeps changing.
+If the app didn't run for a while, you might need to change it later.

 Create also a file named `tk.txt`.
 It will be used for the public API.
 This one will get updated as well, depending on `CLIENT_ID` and `CLIENT_SECRET`.
-However you need to put a refresh token in the first place (see: https://doc.trackmania.com/web/web-services/auth/ )
+However, you need to put a refresh token in the first place (see: https://doc.trackmania.com/web/web-services/auth/ )
 ### Build image
 Run `docker-compose build` to build the mmstatus image.
 ### Run container
 If you want to use integrated database, use `make up` command.
 If you want to use an external database, use `make up_web` command to only start app container.
 ### Database creation (Docker only)
-If you use an external server and database is not created, you can run `make init`.
+If you use Docker internal db image, you can run `make init`.
 It'll create the database with InnoDB and correct collation.

 Note : If you have an error "No such container", see section "Docker image name".
 ### Create tables, insert data and run migrations